michael2012z/BitBible/markdown/KJV/files/Gen.md

 14. And Abimelech took sheep, and oxen, and menservants, and womenservants, and gave them unto Abraham, and restored him Sarah his wife.

-15. And Abimelech said, Behold, my land is before thee: dwell where it pleaseth thee.where…: Heb. as is good in thine eyes
+15. And Abimelech said, Behold, my land is before thee: dwell where it pleaseth thee.

 16. And unto Sarah he said, Behold, I have given thy brother a thousand pieces of silver: behold, he is to thee a covering of the eyes, unto all that are with thee, and with all other: thus she was reproved.